dnpena/ShotgunMailer/Readme.md

 * Separate emails when adding commas.
 Use some tag-input css & js
 * Soft delete conversations
+* Ability to mark emails and senders as spam
 * Deliver spam, but add X-Mailgun-SFlag and X-Mailgun-SScore headers
-* Ability to mark emails and senders as spam
 * See the senders "real name" and not just the ugly email
 * When the inbox is empty, show "INBOX ZERO"
 * Check events authenticity with Mailgun's signature
 * New design like Airmail or something
+* Add tests
 * Add the ability to create 'groups' so that some can send and receive as that address(work@example.com)
 * Only show emails in inbox that are for the user or that are global
 * Create a Demo with link to heroku
-* Add pagination to emails
+* Add pagination to emails (scroll down and pull to refresh?)
 * Add signature to users
 * Add email actions as batch.
 It should work first selecting emails and then selecting the action.
 * Add a little AJAX and/or Angular.js